Birdman Chinook: Chinook Plus 2

 One of the owners of a Chinook 2S at the time Birdman Enterprises went out of business was Brent Holomis.
 Seeing the opportunity to step in and provide parts for the fleet he founded Aircraft Sales and Parts (ASAP) in 1988, in Vernon, British Columbia.
 Initially ASAP concentrated on supplying parts, but with assistance from the University of Alberta, Holomis redesigned the aircraft.
 The new model, a two-seater introduced in 1989 was designated the Chinook Plus 2 and incorporated an all new wing of reduced span (32 ft versus the 2S's 37 ft) and lower aspect ratio with a greater number of ribs and covered with Ceconite in place of untreated Dacron.
 The wing features flaperons.
 The new model has a completely new landing gear and many other improvements over the 2S and was built by Canadian Ultralight Manufacturing, which ASAP acquired.
 The Plus 2 retains the strut-mounted fuel tanks introduced on the 2S.

 The Chinook Plus 2 is available in kit form with a large number of engine options, including the 50 hp Rotax 503, the four-stroke 60 hp HKS 700E, the 64 hp Rotax 582 and the 80 hp Rotax 912.
 The heavier engines, particularly the Rotax 912, have been noted as changing the aircraft's handling characteristics and making the aircraft less stable in pitch and yaw.

 With the four-stroke HKS 700E engine, the Plus 2 has a top speed af 90 mph and a high cruise of 80 mph, with a 65 mph economy cruise, burning only about 2 USgal per hour, giving a five-hour endurance with standard tanks.
 Solo power off stalls are 35 mph and are "mild and uneventful".
 The aircraft has a very low power off sink rate of about 350 fpm (1.78 m/s).

 The Plus 2 initially had a gross weight of 900 lb, but this was progressively increased to its present 1050 lb.

 Reviewer Dan Johnson, writing in EAA Sport Pilot & Light Sport Aircraft Magazine in January 2008, described the Chinook Plus 2 with the HKS 700E engine:

-The factory claims that a first time builder can complete the Chinook Plus 2 in 220 hours of labour.
+The factory claimed that a first time builder can complete the Chinook Plus 2 in 220 hours of labour.

-The rights to the Chinook Plus 2 were sold to a US company, the Aeroplane Manufactory in 2013, which put the design back into production in 2016.